cano87/OS/README.md

 # OS

-This is a small projecto for the Atmega329PA.
+This is a small project for the Atmega329PA.
 This creates a task scheduler